Godaddy Blur Test

 Above is a blurred and non-blurred version of the first screen a user sees after logging into their Go Daddy account.
 The blurred version reveals how the large photo of the woman (Danica Patrick) is clearly the first thing the user sees.

-From there, it’s a toss up between the bright orange buttons and the small photos of people below the buttons.
+From there, it’s a toss-up between the bright orange buttons and the small photos of people below them.
 Since we looked at the woman first, let’s say we look at the orange buttons next.
-One button is a large “Buy Now” button.
-The other is a “Search” Button.
+One button is a large “Buy Now” button, and the other is a “Search” Button.
 Neither button helps me with my account.

-Since we know people are attracted to faces, let’s go with the small photos below the buttons next.
-Again, neither appear related to my account.
+Since we know people are attracted to faces, let’s use the small photos below the buttons next.
+Again, neither appears related to my account.

 Next, let’s say we looked at the small photo of the man’s face in the lower right corner.
 Once again, we see that the face has nothing to do with my account.